Search

 Faculty-directed clinical, basic, or applied research practicum, which may include but not limited to review of literature preparation, human subjects committee proposal development, data collection, and presentation/manuscript preparation.
 Graded Pass/Fail.

-The student will learn and integrate the foundational aspects of the profession of occupational therapy that guide the scope of practice, assessment and intervention, regulation, and reimbursement.
-Further, students will appreciate the guiding documents for occupational therapy practice in the United States.
+The students will learn and integrate the foundational and historical aspects of the profession of occupational therapy, including theories, models and frames of references, and Occupational Therapy Practice Framework, that guide the scope of practice, assessment and intervention, regulation, and reimbursement.
+Further, the students will appreciate the guiding documents for occupational therapy practice in the United States.
+The students will explore the integral relationship between occupation and occupational science.
+Further the students will appreciate occupational therapy’s domain and processes across various contexts and populations (individuals, groups, populations) through exploration of the guiding documents for occupational therapy practice in the United States.

-The study of human anatomical structures related to goal-directed movement supports active engagement in meaningful occupations.
-A regional approach to the study of structures is aided by specimens, models, and multimedia.
+This course will engage students in the study of human anatomical structures related to goal-directed movement supports active engagement in meaningful occupations.
+Students will gain an understanding of clinical anatomy using a regional approach to the study of structures aided by specimens, models, and multimedia teaching methodology.

-This course is an introduction to Neuroscience and designed to develop the learners understanding the relationship between neuronal structure and function.
-The course present information relevant to an understanding of the fundamental concepts in clinical and basic neuroscience.
-This course will provide you with the foundation for further study of the basic function of the nervous system and a background for practical study in the interpretation of signs, symptoms and presentation of neurological disorders.
+This course is an introduction to Neuroscience and is designed to develop the students’ understanding of the relationship between neuronal structure and function.
+The course presents information relevant to an understanding of the fundamental concepts in clinical and basic neuroscience.
+This course provides the students with the foundation for further study of the basic function of the nervous system and a background for practical study in the interpretation of signs, symptoms and presentation of neurological disorders.
+Further studentswill learn introductory neurological examinations (cranial nerve testing, sensation testing, and other clinical exams) in the context of activity and occupation, emphasizing the functional considerations for neuroscience in clinical practice.

 This course involves the analysis of normal and pathological movement of the human body.
-Concepts related to normal and abnormal biomechanics, kinesiology, arthrokinematics, and osteokinematics are applied to joints of the body as well as deformable tissues.
+Concepts related to normal and abnormal biomechanics, kinesiology, arthrokinematics, and osteokinematics are applied to the joints of the body as well as deformable tissues.
 Concepts of movement are applied to functional movement and tasks that support engagement in meaningful occupations.
+The students evaluate strength, motion, and posture in the context of activity and occupation.

-This course will allow the student to explore the foundations associated with designing, promoting, and leading a healthcare organization.
+This course allows the students to explore the foundations associated with designing, promoting, and leading a healthcare organization.
 The course will offer instruction regarding the following principles: financial planning, budgeting, marketing/branding, strategic planning, space designing, and core principles associated with developing and or leading a healthcare organization.
-The student will utilize current best evidence and clinical practice guidelines in establishing business planning principles for owning or operating a healthcare organization.
+The students will utilize current best evidence and clinical practice guidelines in establishing business planning principles for owning or operating a healthcare organization.
 Students will engage in critical reasoning within forum discussions and through the development of an executive business summary.

-This course will provide students with an in-depth exploration of the intricate relationship between culture and occupation.
+This course provides the students with an in-depth exploration of the intricate relationship between culture and occupation.
 Occupations are life-sustaining, purposeful, and meaningful.
 Students will critically examine how cultural values, beliefs, customs, and practices influence occupational engagement, participation, and identity across the lifespan of diverse populations.
-The course will focus on cultural humility, emphasizing the application of cultural sensitivity and responsiveness to clinical practice, communication skills, advocacy, and research within occupational therapy.
+The course focuses on cultural humility, emphasizing the application of cultural sensitivity and responsiveness to clinical practice, communication skills, advocacy, and research within occupational therapy.

 This course raises awareness of important policy, legal and ethical issues affecting the domain and process of occupational therapy.
-The course examines evidence supporting ways to advocate for others as leaders in healthcare and to self-advocate to function within an ethical decision-making framework.
+The course examines evidence supporting ways to advocate for others as leaders in traditional and emerging areas of practice and to self-advocate to function within an ethical decision-making framework.
 Emphasis is placed upon a) gaining awareness of efforts to empower clients [i.e., person, population or organization] to seek and obtain resources to fully participate in occupations, b) exploring methods to influence policy change and c) examining strategies to identify, manage and reduce risk of legal and professional ethical problems.

-This course provides an overview of research design from the perspective of the hierarchy of levels of evidence.
+This course provides an overview of quantitative research design from the perspective of the hierarchy of levels of evidence.
 Students will examine common designs of studies regarding problem statements, question formulation, methodological features, and significance of findings for application in practice.
-The course will prepare students to judge evidence based on: 1) the reliability and validity of diagnostic tests, standardized assessments, and outcome measures 2) the effectiveness of clinical interventions for a client, population, or organization; and 3) the natural history of health-related conditions; and 4) risk of harm from select preventative and therapeutic interventions.
-Quantitative article critiques will be conducted to strengthen students’ abilities to analyze the relationship between research questions and study design to facilitate understanding of how evidence informs practice.
+The course will prepare students to judge evidence-based on: 1) the reliability and validity of diagnostic tests, standardized assessments, and outcome measures 2) the effectiveness of clinical interventions for a client, population, or organization; 3) the natural history of health-related conditions; and 4) risk of harm from select preventative and therapeutic interventions, through the development of research prospectus.
+Quantitative article critiques will be conducted to strengthen students’ abilities to analyze the relationship between research questions and study design to facilitate understanding of how evidence informs practice and scholarship.
+Prerequisite: OT 720

 This course explores the evaluation of occupational performance, performance components, and occupational environments focused on psychosocial factors and mental health across the lifespan, with an emphasis on adults and older adult populations.
 Issues related to screening, assessment, evaluation, and the interpretation of typical occupational performance problems evaluated by occupational therapists will be investigated and addressed.
-The course will further focus on applying occupation-based interventions in psychosocial settings.
-Occupational therapy theories and frames of reference will be used to identify and prevent/reduce occupational performance problems related to psychosocial dysfunction.
-Intervention strategies targeting primary, secondary, and tertiary prevention will be explored and critically analyzed.
-Common settings where occupational therapists address psychosocial conditions and/or impairments will be explored.
+The course further focuses on applying occupation-based interventions in psychosocial settings.
+Occupational therapy theories and frames of reference are used to identify and prevent/reduce occupational performance problems related to psychosocial dysfunction.
+Intervention strategies targeting primary, secondary, and tertiary prevention are explored and critically analyzed.
+Common settings where occupational therapists address psychosocial conditions and/or impairments is explored.
 Finally, this course exposes students to research associated with emerging roles for occupational therapists in health promotion, prevention, and primary healthcare.
 Students are challenged to conceptualize how occupational therapy can meet growing societal needs in the context of population health issues and initiatives, an occupational justice framework, and models of behavior change.

-This course explores the evaluation of occupational performance, performance components, and occupational environments focused on physical and neurological factors among adults.
-The course will address screening, assessment, evaluation, interpretation, and intervention planning associated with typical occupational performance problems among adults.
-The study of theory and frames of reference related to occupation-based interventions for adult persons with physical and neurological disorders or injuries will be explored and applied.
-Students will review and integrate current best evidence related to interventions supporting participation and performance in meaningful occupations.
+This course explores the evaluation, intervention, and outcomes of occupational performance, performance components, and occupational environments focused on physical and neurological factors among adults.
+The course addresses screening, assessment, evaluation, interpretation, and intervention planning associated with typical occupational performance problems among adults.
+The study of theory and frames of reference related to occupation-based interventions for adult persons with physical and neurological disorders or injuries explored and applied.
+The students will review and integrate current best evidence related to restorative and adaptive interventions supporting participation and performance in meaningful occupations.
+The students gain introductory skills for fabricating orthotics, assessing dural medical equipment needs, and the safe and effective use of clinical modalities.
+Finally, the student will demonstrate professional reasoning and sound judgment regarding safety for adult populations through the occupational therapy process.

 This course explores the evaluation of occupational performance, performance components, and occupational environments among older adult populations.
 Typical occupational performance problems evaluated by occupational therapists will be investigated.
 Issues related to screening, assessment, and evaluation, will be addressed.
-The implementation theory and frames of reference related to occupation-based interventions for geriatric persons with physical, neurological, and psychosocial disorders or injuries will be explored and applied.
-Students will review and integrate current best evidence related to interventions supporting participation and performance in meaningful occupations.
+The implementation theory and frames of reference related to occupation-based interventions for geriatric persons with physical, neurological, cognitive, and psychosocial disorders or injuries will be explored and applied.
+Students will review and integrate current best evidence related to interventions supporting participation and performance in meaningful occupations and productive aging.

 Building on prior courses reflecting evidence-based practice and occupational therapy principles and practice, this course emphasizes principles of program development and evaluation.
 The course will provide an opportunity for the learner to design and develop occupation-based programs for groups, and populations related to primary health care, health promotion or community-based programs.
-Mechanisms of program development such as feasibility study, proposal preparation, grant writing, and business planning will be reviewed along with topics associated with reimbursement, basic survey design, and program evaluation.
-Students will choose a program approach and target population; appraise the state of the evidence in the selected realm, and generate an evidence-based executive summary of a program that promotes.
-Prerequisites: OTD 710, OTD 712, OTD 714, HS 720
+Mechanisms of program development such as feasibility study, proposal preparation, grant writing and business planning are reviewed along with topics associated with reimbursement, basic survey design and program evaluation.
+The students chooses a program approach and target population; appraise the state of the evidence in the selected realm and generate an evidence-based executive summary of a program that promotes the profession of occupational therapy as contributing to meeting the designated population’s occupational needs

 This course exposed students to the provision of assistive technology for children/youth and adults to enhance their participation and performance in meaningful occupations and enhance their quality of life.
 Students will be exposed to specific models and frames of reference, assessment tools, and assistive technology (play and leisure aides, communication aids, environmental controls, low vision, community mobility, computers, and software, and technology for care), and strategies to support the implementation and daily use of such.

 This course examines current research and practices of leadership.
-Students examine the influence of emerging technologies, shifting accountabilities between providers and consumers, health care reform and occupational therapy’s Vision 2025 in relation to evolving leadership principles and characteristics.
+The students examine the influence of emerging technologies, shifting accountabilities between providers and consumers, health care reform and AOTA’s current vision in relation to evolving leadership principles and characteristics.
 Evidence-based tools are analyzed for their contribution to developing leadership as a meaningful activity.
-Issues of change, creativity and innovation, inter-professional collaboration, leadership delivery models, self-mastery, professional integrity, credibility and other leadership-related concepts are themes that underpin the course.
-Special emphasis is placed upon self- exploration of intentions for leading in health and human service beyond degree conferral.
+Issues of change, creativity and innovation, interprofessional collaboration, leadership delivery models, self-mastery, professional integrity, credibility and other leadership-related concepts are themes that underpin the course.
+Special emphasis is placed upon self-exploration of intentions for leading in health and human service beyond degree conferral.

-This course will prepare the student with the understanding, tools, and resources to be successful in their fieldwork experience.
-This course will provide students with an increased understanding of professional skills of communication, receptiveness to feedback, taking initiative, dependability, and other interpersonal behaviors that are essential learning outcomes of the fieldwork experience.
-Students will understand the individual and site expectations to fulfill and complete a successful fieldwork experience.
+This course will prepare the students with the understanding, tools, and resources to be successful in their fieldwork experience.
+This course provides the student with an increased understanding of professional competencies in communication, receptiveness to professional feedback, taking initiative, dependability, and other interpersonal behaviors that are essential learning outcomes of the fieldwork experience.
+This course prepares students for professional development through the exploration of professional ethics, career development, and ongoing professional responsibility.
+The students will understand the individual and site expectations to fulfill and complete a successful fieldwork experience.

 Code